convissor/new_york_state_of_health_spreadsheet/README.md

 "Plan Selection Dashboard" and click the "Reset coverage information" button at the bottom of the page.

+If you're not given the option to select a Child Health Plus plan, you probably need to edit your information in the website to set an end date for your current insurance.

 ## Spreadsheets

 Below are links to "comma separated values" (CSV) data files of premiums,